lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 The essential parts are:

 1. We should call `super(message)` in the constructor to pass the error message to the parent class.
 2. We use `constructor.name` to set the `name` property of the error, so that it reflects the actual class name.
 3. We can change the constructor to accept any parameters we need and generate the message inside.

-## Promises, async/await
+## Promises, Async/Await

-### Callbacks and promises
+### Callbacks vs Promises

 In the past, JavaScript used callbacks to implement asynchronous programming, but it leads to "callback hell" and makes code hard to read.

 ```js
 function loadScript(src, onfulfilled, onrejected) {